juntao/arenztopia/content/news/Issue 35.md

 Olb City Announcer: Could you tell us a little bit about your life in Japan?

 Akio Benjiro: Well, my home was about thirty minutes outside of Tokyo.
 It had a beautiful view of Mount Fuji.
-It inspired some of my decoration for my food.
 Every Sunday, I would drive to Tokyo and come home with many foods.
 I studied these foods and wrote down notes about what I liked and what I did not like while preparing them.
 I added many of my own ideas.
 After a while I wanted to start my own restaraunt.
-But my wife was on a vacation to Arenztopia at the time, so I traveled here to care for her.
+But my wife was on a vacation to Arenztopia at the time, but she had gotten sick while on the vacation, so I traveled here to care for her.
 My wife got better and by then I had fallen in love with Arenztopia.
 We decided to stay.
 I still had a dream to start a restaraunt, so I bought a historic two-story building here in Olb City where me and my wife lived in a small apartment on top, and ran a restaraunt below.
 My restaraunt started becoming more popular and I even got a proposal from the Sanson Tower.

 OCA: Wow!
 What a great story.
 Could you tell us about your deal with the Sanson Tower?